 The quantity and quality of learning programs are related to the funding provided and the effective, efficient management of those funds.
 It follows that the District’s purposes can best be achieved through prudent fiscal management.

 Because of resource limitations, there is sometimes a temptation to operate so that fiscal concerns overshadow the educational program.
 Recognizing this, it is essential that the Board take specific action to make certain that education remains central and that fiscal management contributes to the educational program.
-This concept is incorporated into Board operations and into all aspects of District management and operation.

 As trustees of the community’s investment in the facilities, materials and operational funds, the Board has a fiduciary responsibility to ensure that the investment is protected and used wisely.
 Competent personnel and efficient procedures are essential for sound management of fiscal affairs.
 The Board expects that the Superintendent and the Treasurer keep it informed through reports, both oral and written, of the fiscal management of the District.